Benhgift/tag-forest/README.md

 ## In this version:
  * Added `-` deletion feature
- * Rewrite entire program using indentation to emulate classes (no classes in vimscript...)
+ * Rewrote entire program using indentation to emulate classes (no classes in vimscript...)
  * Fixed a million bugs
  * Indentation is smart now
+ * Made updating notes much less jarring.
+Keeps scroll/view position